Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Pathwidth

-Firstly, all edges incident to vertices in $\tilde{V}$ and $R$ have to be in $T$, due to the degree requirements.
+All the above imply that each vertex in $G_{\mu,\nu}$ has exactly one unique path to the root $\rho$ in $T$.
+Hence, $T$ is a spanning tree of $G_{\mu,\nu}$, as required. \end{proof} \begin{longlemma} If for some $\mu \in [n]_0$ and $\nu \in [n(\maxreq-1)]_0$, $\pwinst$ has a solution spanning tree~$T$ consistent to all the label gadgets in $G_{\mu,\nu}$, then $\phi$ has a satisfying assignment. \end{longlemma} \begin{proof} Firstly, all edges incident to vertices in $\tilde{V}$ and $R$ have to be in $T$, due to the degree requirements.
 Secondly, consider the vertices on a path $P^j_t$ in a constraint gadget.
 Either all incident edges to these vertices in $T$ have label $\beta$ (i.e., the whole path is in $T$) or all of them have label $\alpha$ (i.e., the whole path is not in $T$).
 Since the vertices $s^j_{i,j'}$ have degree requirement one, exactly one path $P^j_{p_j^*}$ is not in $T$ for some $p_j^* \in [p_j]$.
 We call this path the $\alpha$-path of $C_j$.

 Thirdly, given an $\alpha$-path $P^j_{p_j^*}$ of $C_j$, looking at the neighbors of $z^j_{p_j^*}$, we see that the edges with label $\beta$ available left for this vertex is exactly equal to its degree requirement.
 Hence, these edges have to be in $T$.
 Iteratively argue for vertices $z^j_t$ for $t < p_j^*$ and $t > p_j^*$, we see that there is exactly one way to meet all the degree requirements of these vertices.
 Specifically, for $t \leq p_j^*$, the edges $z^j_t\overleftarrow{\pi}^j_t$ and $z^j_t\overrightarrow{\pi}^j_{t-1}$ are in $T$ (the latter edge is only for $t > 1$).
 For $t > p_j^*$, the edges $z^j_t\overleftarrow{\pi}^j_{t+1}$ and $z^j_t\overrightarrow{\pi}^j_{t}$ are in $T$ (the former edge is only for $t < p_j$).